Why We Serve

 SPARKS (Saint Paul’s Awesome Rockin’ Kids Stuff) gives opportunities to serve and minister to the children in our Wednesday after school program.
 These range from riding on the bus, providing snacks, bouncing a ball with friends, or assisting with their craft skills.
 There are many ways to share Jesus with our children at Saint Paul’s.
 Contact: Jill Merryday.

 Sunday School Teachers and Substitutes provide the backbone of Saint Paul’s Christian Education program.
 Sunday School Teachers are regular folks who share their lives, gifts and time with a small group who gather together each week.
 Saint Paul’s has classes of all ages and provides teachers with an easy- to-follow curriculum and classroom materials.
 As a teacher, you can teach one week, a few times or a whole year.
 Most Sunday School teachers will tell you that they themselves become the clear beneficiary of the experience.
 Contact for children: Jill Merryday.
 Contact for youth: Matt Jones.
-Contact for adults: TBA.
+Contact for adults: Rev. Matt Kern.

 The Superintendent of Sunday School, and assistants, work with Sunday School classes and teachers to record the attendance within each class, provide accurate statistical data, and ensure appropriate coverage at each age level.
 Contact: Superintendent TBA.